Lifeline Application Rejected? 6 Reasons & How to Fix It

 To qualify based on income, you have to be at or below 135% of the Federal Poverty Guidelines.
 For 2026, that means a single person can earn up to $21,546 a year (which is about $1,795 a month).

-The fix: If your income is a little too high, see if anyone in your house is on SNAP, Medicaid, or SSI.
-If you use one of those programs, the income limit doesn’t matter.
-Check our lifeline free tablet page to see the full list of programs that get you in automatically.
+The fix: If you or someone in your household participates in a qualifying program such as SNAP, Medicaid, or SSI, you may qualify through program participation instead of the income-based route.
+Check our Lifeline phone and tablet options page to see the full list of programs that get you in automatically.

 Why You Were Denied and How to Fix It